stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Use a formatting tool with a plugin to your editor, so that your code is automatically formatted to a consistent style.

-[Black](https://black.readthedocs.io/en/stable/) is currently the most popular code formatting tool for Python, but it is being superseded by [Ruff](https://docs.astral.sh/ruff/).
+[Black](https://black.readthedocs.io/en/stable/) is currently the most popular code formatting tool for Python, but consider using [Ruff](https://docs.astral.sh/ruff/).
+Ruff provides both code formatting and quality checks for Python code.

-Run the same formatter with your CI system in check mode, to cause the CI pipeline to fail if code does not match the format for your project.
+Run the formatting tool with your CI system, to reject code that does not match the format for your project.

 ### Use a Code Linter

 Use a code linting tool with a plugin to your editor, so that your code is automatically checked for issues.

-[flake8](https://flake8.pycqa.org/en/latest/) is currently the most popular linter for Python, but it is being superseded by [Ruff](https://docs.astral.sh/ruff/).
+[flake8](https://flake8.pycqa.org/en/latest/) is currently the most popular linter for Python, but consider using [Ruff](https://docs.astral.sh/ruff/).
+Ruff includes the features of both flake8 itself and the most popular plugins for flake8.

-Run the linter with your CI system, to reject code that does not meet the standards for your project.
+Run the linting tool with your CI system, to reject code that does not meet the standards for your project.

 ### Test with pytest